• Skip to primary navigation

 Meringue cookies or shells are so easy to make, can be used in a variety of ways, and keep for weeks when stored in an air tight container.
 This recipe calls for vanilla extract, but any flavor may be used.
 I love adding Nielsen & Massey Rosewater Extract, or their Orange Blossom Extract.
 You may also add a bit of instant Espresso powder of finely chopped chocolate.
 Get as creative as you like, just remember to add the extracts towards the last part of the preparation.
 Adding any extracts too early in the process can keep the egg white from forming nice stiff peaks.
 When forming the cookies or the shells, it's easiest to use a pastry bag fitted with either a plain or star tip.
 If you feel you need a bit extra help in forming somewhat exact sizes, try drawing circles of ovals of the desired size on the underside of your parchment paper and use that as a template when piping the meringue.

-1 tsp vanilla extract, or extract of your choice (4.3g)
+• 1 tsp Nielsen-Massey vanilla extract (4.3g) or extract of your choice

-Pour the egg whites into the bowl of your mixer and fit with the whisk attachment.
+• Pour the room temperature egg whites into the bowl of your mixer and fit with the whisk attachment.
 Beat at medium speed until the whites start to foam and increase a bit in volume.
 Add the cream of tartar and the pinch of salt.

 stiff peaks